laataiasu/laataiasu.github.io/content/post/2020-07-24-brief-review-kdrama/index.md

 ### Ghost (Panthom)

 Well I thought that this is a horror series because the title, but after I watched 1 episode, this is not a horror.
 This one makes me want pursuing my career in Computer or Information worlds.
-No romance in here and told about the darkness of cyber world by the perspective of cyber policeman who has involved with information, misused data, corruption, jurnalism, treason, etc. Really worthed to watch
+No romance in here and told about the darkness of cyber world by the perspective of cyber policeman who has involved with information, misused [[Data]], corruption, jurnalism, treason, etc. Really worthed to watch

 ### Defendant